shihuang047/age-prediction/README.md

 ![age distr](age_distribution.png)
 Although the skewed age distribution in the skin or oral microbiota dataset may decrease the accuracy of age prediction for the older adults, it will not affect the conclusions about the relative ability of different human microbiomes to predict age.

-The reasons that the predicted ages based on gut, oral and skin microbiota data are all below 60 are two folds: 1) there are far fewer samples from elderly population as the reviewer correctly pointed out (shown in the age distribution plot below); 2) the regression algorithm we used, Random Forest, while robust and accurate for microbiome data (as benchmarked in Knights, et al. 2011 and Knights et al. 2014, and a new benchmark of ours that is currently in press), underestimates the upper end of the age group.
-This is systemic bias for Random Forest and all other tree-based machine learning methods.

 ## R scripts
 There are some R scripts and files in this repository that were used in the process of preparing the manuscript, also.
 Here I'll try to explain some of these.